jairochavesb/blog/posts/2022/04/11/golang-nmclui.md

 </center>
 <h6>April 11<sup>th</sup>, 2022</h6>

-# Golang - Network Manager Go Text User Interface.
+# Golang - NMCLI Text User Interface.

 My malware analysis pc died a month ago approximately, and since this was a very long weekend with a holiday extending it, I used this time to learn a new tool in the meantime I acquired a new pc and installed all the tools I need.